svalio/atlassian-connect-express-encryption/README.md

 ### How to deploy to Heroku

-Deploying Node.js apps on Heroku is covered [here](https://devcenter.heroku.com/articles/nodejs#declare-process-types-with-procfile).

 Before you start, install Git and the [Heroku Toolbelt](https://toolbelt.heroku.com/).

-If you aren't using git to track your add-on, now is a good time to do so as it is required for heroku.
+If you aren't using git to track your add-on, now is a good time to do so as it is required for Heroku.
+Ensure you are in your project home directory and run the following commands:

 	git config --global user.name "John Doe"
 	git config --global user.email johndoe@example.com